Gwen Davis

-Gwen Davis (born May 11, 1936) is an American novelist, playwright, screenwriter, songwriter, journalist and poet.
+Gwen Davis (May 11, 1934 – April 4, 2023) was an American novelist, playwright, screenwriter, songwriter, journalist and poet.

 Davis has written eighteen novels, including the bestseller The Pretenders.
-She has also written about travel for the Wall Street Journal Europe, for online publications such as the Huffington Post, maintains a popular personal blog, Report from the Front, and a blog reviewing Broadway theater productions, Will Blog for Broadway.
+She has also written about travel for the Wall Street Journal Europe, for online publications such as the Huffington Post, maintained a popular personal blog, Report from the Front, and a blog reviewing Broadway theater productions, Will Blog for Broadway.

+Davis died on April 4, 2023, at the age of 88.
+She leaves behind a son and two grandchildren.

 Life

 Davis was born in Pittsburgh, Pennsylvania and grew up in New York City, in Manhattan.
 Her parents were divorced.
 Her father, real estate developer Lew Davis, later served as mayor of Tucson, winning office in 1961.
-Her parents' separation when she was five started a lifetime of gypsying.
+Her parents' separation when she was five affected her the rest of her life.
 She attended Bryn Mawr College.
 In 1954, at the age of eighteen, she went to Paris to study music and sang in a nightclub there until she gave into her mother's pleas to return to the U.S. She moved to California and continued singing, performing at the Purple Onion.
 She also obtained a master's degree in Creative Writing from Stanford University.

 She was part of the Hollywood social scene from the late 1950s, coming into contact with a wide range of celebrities and befriending Dennis Hopper and many others.
 Some of her experiences inspired her first novel, Naked in Babylon.
 She married businessman and producer Don Mitchell, with whom she had two children, a daughter and a son.
 One of the Mitchells' mocking Academy Awards parties was the subject of a Time magazine article in 1970, which mentioned some of the celebrities—Shirley MacLaine, Zsa Zsa Gabor, Lee Marvin and others—Davis and Mitchell counted among their friends.

 She scripted a famous movie, What a Way to Go, and wrote a play produced on Broadway, The Best Laid Plans.

-Davis continues to write.
-She travels widely and has lived in Spain, Paris, Rome, London, Venice, New York and Hollywood.
-She has returned from living in Bali, Indonesia and is living between New York, and Beverly Hills.
+Davis continued to write.
+She traveled widely and has lived in Spain, Paris, Rome, London, Venice, New York and Hollywood.
+She has returned from living in Bali, Indonesia and was living between New York, and Beverly Hills.